FINTLabs/fint-events/README.md

   virtual-host:
 ```

-## Using organizations
+## Organizations

 The class `FintEvents` is created as a helper-class to use organizations.
 Each organization will generate the default queues on startup (which can be configured in `application.yml`).

-A registered listener will be sent messages to all the configured organizations.
+A registered listener will receive messages that are sent to the configured organizations.
 Then the listener class can figure out who the organization is by looking at the Message object received.

 It is possible to register listeners for: input, output and error.